Felipe González: Premiership (1982–1996)

-After the premiership
+Post-premiership (1996–present)

-González ended his fourth term on 4 May 1996.
-Since September 1996 he has headed the Madrid-based Global Progress Foundation (FPG).
+González ended his fourth term on 5 May 1996.
+Since September 1996, he has headed the Madrid-based Global Progress Foundation (FPG).
 At the beginning of the 34th PSOE National Congress on 20 June 1997 he surprisingly resigned as leader of the party.
 He also resigned from the federal executive committee, though retaining his seat in the Congress.
-With no clear successor he continued to exert an enormous influence over the party.
+With no clear successor, he continued to exert enormous influence over the party.
 He was only replaced at the 35th party Congress in July 2000 when José Luis Rodríguez Zapatero became the leader.

 In 1996, González was the head of the OSCE delegation which was sent to Federal Republic of Yugoslavia as a mediator in the dialogue between Serbian government and the opposition, following the mass protests which have started over the alleged electoral fraud at the 1996 Serbian local elections.

 In 1997 he was considered a leading candidate to take over the position of President of the European Commission after Jacques Santer.
 The position ultimately went to Italy's Romano Prodi.

 In 1999 González was put in charge of the party's Global Progress Commission in response to globalisation.
 The commission's report formed the basis of the closing declaration of the 21st Socialist International Congress on 8–9 November 1999.

-He stood down as a deputy in the Spanish Parliament in March 2004.
+In the 2004 general elections, González stood down as a deputy in the Spanish Parliament.

-On 27 July 2007 the Spanish Government appointed him plenipotentiary and extraordinary ambassador for the bicentenary celebrations in commemoration of the independence of Latin America.
+On 27 July 2007, the Spanish government appointed him a plenipotentiary and extraordinary ambassador for the bicentenary celebrations in commemoration of the independence of Latin America.
 The celebrations will begin in September 2010 in Mexico.